← Back to Calendar

 FREE EVENT

-Environmental Justice (also referred to as Eco-Justice) is defined as the equal treatment and involvement of all people in environmental decision making.
+Environmental Justice is defined as the equal treatment and involvement of all people in environmental decision making.

 Panelists